typbing/TransEcon/README.md

 ## Further processing
- - All data was reprojected to EPS:2263
+ - All data was reprojected to EPS:2263.

- - Data 'Subway Route',  'Subway Stops', 'Land Use',  'Property Values ',  'Demographic', 'DEM'  were clipped to New York City
+ - All data were clipped to New York City.

- - Clip 'Bus Routes' and 'Bus Stops' to Manhattan
-   - Manhattan has some of the highest traffic densities in New York City, and by concentrating on just this borough, I can more effectively analyze and explore the relationship with economics.

  - Layers to Consider Beyond NYC:
-   - Airports: Major airports serving NYC (like JFK, LaGuardia, and Newark Liberty International Airport) are not strictly within NYC’s geographic boundaries but have a significant impact on the city’s economy and transportation dynamics
+   - Airports: Major airports serving NYC (like John F. Kennedy International Airport and LaGuardia Airport) are not strictly within NYC’s geographic boundaries but have a significant impact on the city’s economy and transportation dynamics.

 ### Shapefile to SQL Commands